-6.7 DC Circuit Protection
+6.7 DC Circuit Breakers General

-General

-Power is distributed to most of the 12 volt accessories through individual toggle circuit breakers located the circuit breaker panel in the head compartment or fuses in panels near the battery switches.
-A heavy duty, main circuit breaker near the battery switches protects the system from an overload.
-Other heavy duty circuit breakers protect the main circuits for the windlass, electronics, power steering and other accessories.
+Power is distributed to some 12 volt accessories through individual "push to reset" circuit breakers located in the battery switch panel.
+A Main breaker protects the helm switch panel from an overload.
+Other circuit breakers built into the helm switches protect the accessory circuits controlled by those switches.

+Heavy duty circuit breakers near the batteries protect the main circuits for the windlass, power steering, stereo amplifier, and the windshield hydraulic pump.

 Some 12 volt accessories are operated directly by the circuit breaker or fuse.
-Switches fed by circuit breakers or fuses activate other accessories.
+Switches fed by the circuit breakers or fuses activate other accessories.

+Battery Switch Panel Circuit Breakers

-Circuit breakers or fuses are labeled for the accessory circuit they protect.
-Circuit breakers or fuses labeled AUX or SPARE are reserved for additional accessories not usually installed by the factory.
+These "push to reset" circuit breakers are labeled for the accessory circuit they protect.
+Circuit breakers labeled AUX OR SPARE are reserved for additional accessories not usually installed by the factory.

-If an accessory breaker trips, move the toggle lever off then back on to reset the tripped breaker.
+If an accessory breaker trips, the reset button pops out and can be felt through the silicone protective cover.
+Press the button to reset the tripped breaker.
 If the breaker trips again, find and correct the problem before resetting the breaker.